CrypticSignal/CrypticSignal/README.md

 ### Hello! 👋

 I’m a self-taught Python and JavaScript programmer with a Bachelor's degree in Mechanical Engineering.
-I play chess from time to time, using an open-source chess server called Lichess.

 I recently made use of the Redux library for my [av-converter](https://github.com/CrypticSignal/av-converter) project, which allows users to convert audio and video files to another format.
 It has a Python/Flask backend and React frontend.

 💬 I can be contacted via Discord - Cryptic Signal#4416